Adalijuanluo/MGTSEnT/README.md

 The key information includes:
 1. Population structure of typed _Salmonella_ Enteritidis isolates.
 2. Isolates belonging to the multidrug resistance associated MGT STs (sequence types).
-3. Summarisation of closely related clusters using different clustering cutoffs from MGT9 to GC10.
+3. Summarisation of closely related MGT9 based genomic cluster (GC) using different allele difference cutoffs from 1 to 10 (GC1 to GC10).
 4. Generating Microreact input for visualisation of a cluster of interest (i.e. MGT-GC based dentrogram, metadata table).